CoolProfsJeroenB/TeamLowCode-Katas2024/README.md

 ![Making of](/Resources/Making%20of.png)
 Special thanks to our video specialist and colleague: Guido Vandecasteele

 We also want to thank the local pizza delivery, we couldn't have done it without!
-Pizza, cola and Beer our personal driving characteristics!
+Pizza, Cola and Beer our personal driving characteristics!

 ![Pizza](/Resources/pizza.jpg)